jackson15j/cv/craig_astill_cv.md

 * Architect & Team Lead for a Cisco cloud-based Gateway Service based on Java 8 [Spring Boot], to Consume both internal and multiple 3rd Party API's and provide a singular User API.
-* [Spring Boot] Application was deployed both to an internal Cisco cloud and to a Google Kubernetes Cluster.
+* Tech Stack: Java 8 [Spring Boot], docker, Tomcat, Gitlab, Ansible, Jenkins.
+Deployments: In-House cloud & Google Kubernetes Cluster.
-* Managed senior developers & mentored the intern to develop features that aligned with the architecture.
-* Filtered feature requests from the CTO office and Cloud Architecture principal engineers into agile stories/tasks for the team.
+* Tech Lead role between the CTO office, Cloud Architecture Principal Engineers and PO.
-* Designed & implemented the Continuous Integration/Deployment pipeline for our application using Jenkins' declarative syntax, Maven and Docker.
-* Deployed internal test Tomcat servers via Ansible.
-* Automated deployment of our Google Kubernetes Cluster, from our offices Gitlab CI.
-Our Jenkins CI then deployed the Docker artefact to that cluster.

-* C++ 14 developer for the [Cisco TelePresence VCS] (Video Communication Server) (Proxy/Gateway/Firewall Traversal/Protocol Inter-working server for
 #### Software Developer: [Cisco TelePresence VCS] (Jan 2015 - March 2017)

-  TelePresence) project doing feature development on internal/external protocols, such as: SIP, H323, Multi-stream and Secure iX Transport support.
+* C++ developer for the [Cisco TelePresence VCS] (Video Communication Server) (Proxy/Gateway/Firewall Traversal/Protocol Inter-working server for TelePresence) project doing feature development on internal/external protocols, such as: SIP, H323, Multi-stream and Secure iX Transport support.
-* Refactored the legacy codebase to provide inter-component and external private/public REST API's.
-* Documented & reviewed _"per-developer"_ process during transitioning the
-  codebase from SVN to Git (Bitbucket based) and our issue tracker from Bugzilla to Jira.
-Codebase had ~180 active committers globally.
-* Migrated several test framework & product code Continuous Integration pipelines from poorly maintained manual Jenkins jobs to Jenkins' scripted syntax + Job DSL under version control.
-* Involved in a development best practices group.
-My output included improvement drives in: documentation (Doxygen/Sphinx), componentisation for testability and QA/PO presence during planning.
+* Involved in tooling migrations: SVN to Git (Bitbucket based), Bugzilla to Jira, Jenkins manual jobs to CI as code.
+* Involved in a Development Best Practices group, to increase productivity and knowledge sharing.

 #### Software Developer: Test framework work (2011 - 2017)

 * Actively involved in the design & development of our in-house Python/Twisted based testing framework for all API/SSH/CLI/Web driven TelePresence products.
-Example libraries used for API consumption include (but not limited to): [Requests], [urllib], [Paramiko], [BeautifulSoup].
-* Participated in Community meet ups to expand usage from our UK/Norway offices to be used globally by all products in the [Cisco Unified Communications] portfolio.
+* Participated in Community meet ups & promotion to expand usage from the UK/Norway offices to all products in the [Cisco Unified Communications] portfolio.
-* Investigated Selenium Grid versus our in-house Test/Device Manager.

 #### Quality Assurance / Software Developer: [Cisco TelePresence Conductor] (March 2011 - Jan 2015)